 - Harassment protection with a secure digital audit trail to prevent manipulation of paper logs.

 - The opportunity to get recognition for their good driving with metric-based scorecards that can be used to reward a high standard of work.

 - Streamlined roadside checks in which DOT officers can verify HOS with direct access to the ELD via Bluetooth or USB.

 The transition from paper Hours-of-Service (HOS) logs to ELDs can be an exhaustive process, particularly if you’re running a large fleet.
 Effective change management includes having a big picture view of the changeover and taking all affected parties into account.

 By now, you would have a plan in place to make the switch from HOS logs to ELDs.
 Follow that up with a walk-through of the deployment process.
 Keeping the lines of communication open and feedback flowing throughout the entire process will help to smooth out any speed bumps along the way.

 5. Share the rewards

-Fleets that have installed electronic logging solutions are also seeing an increase in utilization, fully maximizing the allowable number of driving hours.
+Fleets that have installed electronic logging solutions are also seeing an increase in utilization, by increasing the allowable number of driving hours.
 This all adds up to improved profitability for your business, which in turn provides drivers with better job security.